 Further, where a letter of comfort or guarantees furnished by a group companies of wilfully defaulting units are not honored when they are invoked by the lender, then such group companies are also considered to be wilful defaulters.
 Various safeguards have been instituted into the laws for dealing with wilful defaulters, some of them are:

-- Under the Banking Regulation Amendment Act, 2017 – The RBI can issue directions to banks for resolution of stressed assets.
+- Under the Banking Regulation Amendment Act, 2017 – The RBI can issue directions to banks for the resolution of stressed assets.
 Further, the RBI can specify authorities or committees to advise these banks on the resolution of stressed assets.
-The members on these committees will be approved and/or appointed by the RBI.
+The members of these committees will be approved and/or appointed by the RBI.

 - Companies Act, 2013 – Section 447 and 448 would be applicable to wilful defaulters.
 S. 447 says someone found guilty of fraud shall be punishable with imprisonment of six months which can extend up to ten years, or with a fine three times more than the amount involved in the fraud or with both.
 S. 448 gives out punishment for false statements.

-- Indian Penal Code, 1860 – A wilful defaulter can be prosecuted under Section 415 and 403 of the IPC.
+- Indian Penal Code, 1860 – A wilful defaulter can be prosecuted under Sections 415 and 403 of the IPC.
 Criminal action is usually initiated by the financial institutions under these sections only.
-Section 403 typically deals with the dishonest misappropriation of property which states that a person who has been held liable for this offense shall be punished with imprisonment for a term which may extend to two years or with fine, or with both.
+Section 403 typically deals with the dishonest misappropriation of property which states that a person who has been held liable for this offense shall be punished with imprisonment for a term which may extend to two years or with a fine, or both.
 Further, section 415 addresses the offense of cheating.

 - Fugitive Economic Offenders Act, 2018 – This legislation was mainly passed to bring about a comprehensive new framework to deal with such a problem.
-On reading the preamble of the Act, it can be asserted that the Act’s main objective is to punish the ‘fugitive economic offenders’ to face the law and it is done through the attachment and consequent disposal of property.
+On reading the preamble of the Act, it can be asserted that the Act’s main objective is to punish the ‘fugitive economic offenders to face the law and it is done through the attachment and consequent disposal of property.